remotion-dev/remotion/packages/docs/docs/cloudrun/setup.md

 The service consists of necessary binaries and JavaScript code that can take a [serve URL](/docs/terminology#serve-url) and make renders from it.
 A service is bound to the Remotion version, if you upgrade Remotion, you [need to deploy a new service](/docs/cloudrun/upgrading).
 A service does not include your Remotion code, it will be deployed in the next step instead.

-A [`cloudRunUrl`](/docs/terminology#cloud-run-url) will be printed, providing unique endpoint for accessing the deployed service and performing a render.
+A [`Cloud Run URL`](/docs/terminology#cloud-run-url) will be printed, providing unique endpoint for accessing the deployed service and performing a render.
+Alternatively you can use the [`Service Name`](/docs/terminology#service-name), that is also printed, for accessing the deployed service and performing a render.

 ## 7. Deploy a site